 The Victorian Asbestos Eradication Agency (VAEA) was established in 2016 by an Order in Council to:

-develop a risk based schedule for the prioritised removal of asbestos from government owned buildings
+develop a risk-based schedule for the prioritised removal of asbestos from government-owned buildings

-report on the ongoing progress of asbestos removal from government owned buildings
+report on the ongoing progress of asbestos removal from government-owned buildings.

 We are an independent state body reporting to the Minister for Workplace Safety.
-We are also a subsidiary of the state workplace health and safety regulator.
+We are also a subsidiary of WorkSafe Victoria(opens in a new window), the state workplace health and safety regulator.
 The VAEA's report of operations and financial statements are consolidated within WorkSafe Victoria's annual reports:

 Helga Svendsen, Chair

-Helga is a connector - ideas to strategy; strategy to action and people to each other.
+Helga is a connector: ideas to strategy, strategy to action, and people to each other.
 She revels in assisting individuals, organisations and communities to engage effectively and gain clarity on their role in making the world a better place.

 Helga specialises in strategy and planning, governance and stakeholder engagement.
-Alongside her role as Chair of VAEA, she is a Board member of the Royal Women's Hospital and the Accident Compensation Conciliation Service.
-She is the former Co-Chair at the Centre for Sustainability Leadership and former Board member of YWCA Victoria, Social Housing Victoria and the Community Services and Health Industry Training Advisory Board.
+Alongside her role as Chair of the VAEA, she is a Board member of the Royal Women's Hospital and the Accident Compensation Conciliation Service.
+She is the former Co-Chair of the Centre for Sustainability Leadership and former Board member of YWCA Victoria, Social Housing Victoria and the Community Services and Health Industry Training Advisory Board.
 Initially trained and practising as a lawyer, her previous roles include Chief Executive Officer of Hotham Mission Asylum Seeker Project, Assistant Secretary of the Australian Services Union and Facilitator at Sustainability Victoria.

-She is also the host of the Take on Board podcast and has founded two group programs for women - Board KickStarter and Board Accelerator to encourage women into, and on, Boards.
+She is also the host of the Take on Board podcast and has founded two group programs for women – Board KickStarter and Board Accelerator – to encourage women into and on Boards.